RapidField/solid-instruments/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Additional information

-Provide any other information that might be relevant.
+> **MODIFY OR REMOVE.** Place any other information that might be relevant within this section, or remove it.

+Replace this with additional information.

-## Revision control strategy
+## Revision control plan

-> **LEAVE UNMODIFIED:** This section will be completed by the project maintainers after the issue is accepted.
+> **LEAVE UNMODIFIED.** This section will be completed by the project maintainers after the issue is accepted.

-Individual contributors should follow these branching conventions when working on this issue.
+**Solid Instruments** uses the [**RapidField Revision Control Workflow**](../../CONTRIBUTING.md#revision-control-strategy).
+Individual contributors should follow the branching plan below when working on this issue.

 - `master` is the pull request target for
 - `release/v0.0.0`, which is the pull request target for